Board of Directors

 President and CEO

 Keliʻi Akina, Ph.D., is a recognized scholar, public policy spokesperson and community leader in Hawaii.
 In 2016, Akina was elected to statewide public office as trustee-at-large for the state Office of Hawaiian Affairs.
 He is an expert in East-West philosophy and ethics, has taught at universities in China and the United States, and continues as an adjunct instructor at Hawaii Pacific University.
 He holds advanced degrees from Northwestern University and the University of Hawaii.

 Eddy “Ed” Kemp

-Gilbert Collins is a retired independent money manager and investment researcher, who has been serving on the board of directors of the Grassroot Institute of Hawaii, Gilbert Collins is president of the Center for Western Civilization and has served as a trustee for the Capital Research Center in Washington, D.C., and The Independent Institute in Oakland, Calif., and the Intercollegiate Studies Institute, based in Wilmington, Del.
-He lives in Hawaii and California.
+Gilbert Collins is a retired independent money manager and investment researcher, who has been serving on the board of the Grassroot Institute of Hawaii, Gilbert Collins is president of the Center for Western Civilization and has served as a trustee for the Capital Research Center in Washington, D.C., The Independent Institute in Oakland, Calif., and the Intercollegiate Studies Institute, based in Wilmington, Del.
+He lives in both Hawaii and California.

 Robert W. “Bill” Hastings II